-A small-signal model is the linear equivalent circuit that replaces a non-linear device for the purpose of signal analysis, valid for small swings about a fixed Operating point.
-It is the concrete output of Linearisation around an operating point: once you know the tangent slopes of the device’s characteristics at Q, you draw a little circuit of resistors and dependent sources that reproduces those slopes, and that circuit is the device as far as the signal is concerned.
+A small-signal model is the linear equivalent circuit that replaces a non-linear device for signal analysis, valid for small swings about a fixed Operating point.
+It’s the concrete output of Linearisation around an operating point: once you know the tangent slopes of the device’s characteristics at Q, you draw a little circuit of resistors and dependent sources that reproduces those slopes, and that circuit is the device as far as the signal is concerned.

 Why it exists